fpcorso/litesurveys-wordpress-plugin/readme.txt

 4. Click `Install Now`, then `Activate`
 5. Go to `LiteSurveys` menu to create your surveys

+== Frequently Asked Questions ==

+= Will it slow down my site? =
+No, LiteSurveys is designed to be lightweight and only loads its assets when needed.
+It won't impact your site's performance.

+= Do I need a paid account? =
+No!
+LiteSurveys is completely free and open source.
+There are no paid plans or limits on surveys or responses.

 == Screenshots ==

 1. An example LiteSurveys slide-in survey.